bflaven/assets-for-Zambia-training/2_agile_methodology_quick_intro/README.md

 <a id="agile_3_4"></a>
 ### 3.4 Tools to manage projects <a href="#top">&#8593;</a><br>

 Even, if you do not work with a geographically distributed team, having a tool shareable, accessible anywhere, is a requirement.
-Remember that most of what the team must be recorded properly and synthetically.
+Remember that most of what the team must do, has be recorded properly and synthetically in tickets.

 **Using on these tool, with Slack in addition, you should be prepared for any eventuality.
 We just present the most popular tools on the actual market but a very tedious and exhausted benchmark should be made.
 It is not only answer the dilemma Free or Paid**